killmenot/ewd-fragments-mock/README.md

-# EWD Mock
+# EWD Fragments Mock

-EWD Mock is the example of service module for QEWD that is used in testing purposes.
+EWD Fragments Mock is an example of service module that use fragments for QEWD that is used in testing purposes.

 ## License